Shpageeza Premier League – Tournament Summary

 Amo Sharks had a dreadful season as they lost all their league games.
 They never came close to winning any match as it is visible from their losing margins like 49 runs, 61 runs, 61 runs, 131 runs, 7 wickets, and 10 wickets respectively.
 Their lowest point came when they were bowled out for 62 runs and ended up losing the match by a massive margin by 131 runs against Mis Anaik knights.
 Darwish Rasooli (206 runs) and Abdul Wasi (7 wickets) were the top performers with the bat and ball this season.

 Shpageeza Premier League was never short of action on the field and also faced a couple of controversies that made heads turn.

 In the match between Knights and Eagles, Dawlat Zadran ran out Noor Ali Zadran at the non-strikers` end before delivering the ball.
 Noor Ali Zadran backed up too far and the bowler spotted it to dismiss him and the spirit of the game was up for the talks among the fans and former players in social media.
 The sparks are assured to fly off in the net whenever a batsman is dismissed in this fashion.

 In a rare occurrence, the owner of the Kabul Eagles team Abdul Latif decided to get into the playing XI against Speen Ghar tigers.
 He became the oldest player to debut in the Shpageeza league at 40 years.
 He bowled one over and went for 16 runs.
 Afghanistan Cricket Board (ACB) banned from the ground for the rest of the season for his misconduct the next day.

-Hello everyone, welcome back to the weekly summary of the Indian Premier League 2020.
-Now…
+Hello everyone, welcome back to the weekly analysis of the Indian Premier League.
+IPL has…